anantamishra/acer-bios-unlocker/README.md

 # TL;DR

-This repository contains an OCaml implementation of the lock code derivation scheme that is compiled to javascript accessible [here](https://let-def.github.io/insydious).
+This repository contains an OCaml implementation of the lock code derivation scheme that is compiled to javascript accessible [here](https://anantamishra.github.io/acer-bios-unlocker/).

-# Long story

-Coming soon: blog post about how to reimplement the derivation scheme.